aws-samples/aws-glue-samples/GlueCustomConnectors/development/Spark/glue-3.0/README.md

 ## Setup Environment
 Build a local Scala environment with local Glue ETL maven library: [Developing Locally with Scala](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-programming-etl-libraries.html).
 You may also refer to [GlueSparkRuntime](https://github.com/aws-samples/aws-glue-samples/blob/master/GlueCustomConnectors/development/GlueSparkRuntime/README.md) for more details to custom the local environment for advanced testing.

-## DataSourceV2 Interfaces in Spark 3
+## New DataSourceV2 APIs in Spark 3

 | Interface                          | Description                                                  |
 |------------------------------------|--------------------------------------------------------------|